flexfinRTP/accrueannuity/README.md

 ### Overview
 This app is a proof of concept fixed-income product using js React & Redux.
 The MVP for this product will be simple, sending money from Bob's wallet to a time-locked contract that will unlock at a time specified by Bob.
 Bob will be able to interact with the contract by expanding his interest-bearing position at the buy-in period and receiving fixed-income payments when the contract unlocks during the pay-out period.

 The dashboard displays are pertinent information relating to Bob's investment including accrue target and goal, current reward % offered, next payout amount & date, how much total payout is remaining, etc.  The user will find the app easy to use, have all information needed while only providing a few focused areas to engage the contract.
-This idea was an inspiration from various blockchain products that have been offering "staking" or vesting periods.
+This idea was an inspiration from a financial product called a simple annuity.

 ### Features
 User Login: Users will create an account and log in to the application.
 Each user will have a unique, private account page.